-There are different subtypes of AML, as classified by WHO and the FAB systems.
-This depends upon the morphology of cancer cells or blasts.
+Most often, AML develops from cells that would turn into white blood cells (other than lymphocytes), but sometimes AML develops in other types of blood-forming cells giving rise to different subtypes of AML, as classified by WHO and the FAB systems.
+The sub-typing depends upon the morphology of cancer cells.
 Each of these types has a different natural history, presentation and prognosis.

 AML can show up in the form of one or more of these symptoms: